John Legge BA, MA, LLB

 Before embarking on a legal career, Christine raised two sons while working as a researcher and teaching assistant in statistics, program evaluation and economics at both Dalhousie University and the Early Psychosis Unit at the Nova Scotia Hospital.
 She continues to be interested in legal issues relating to mental health.
 Outside the office Christine and her husband love to tandem cycle.
 Together they train for charity rides including the 140 km Cycle for Sight to Collingwood and the DVP Ride for Heart.

 You can reach Christine by calling her at (416) 923-1776 extension 239, or by sending her an email at email@example.com.

 Monica Zamfir is an associate in the firm’s litigation department.
-Her practice focuses on medical malpractice, health law, and general profession liability.
-Monica also has experience in bankruptcy, family, and institutional liability litigation matters.
-Prior to her call to the Bar of Ontario in 2014, Monica articled with the firm.
+Her practice focuses on medical and dental malpractice, health law, and professional liability.
+Monica also has experience in bankruptcy, family law, and institutional liability litigation.
+Monica articled with Legge & Legge prior to her call to the Bar of Ontario in 2014.

-Monica received her J.D. from the Schulich School of Law, Dalhousie University, where she received honours in Criminal Trial Advocacy.
-During her legal studies, she also completed an exchange at the Bader Institute in England where she received a certificate in International Business Law.
+Monica received her J.D. degree from the Schulich School of Law, Dalhousie University, where she received honours in Criminal Trial Advocacy.
+During her legal studies, she also completed an exchange at the Bader Institute in the UK and received a certificate in International Business Law.
 Prior to law school, Monica completed her undergraduate degree in Economics at York University, in Toronto, Ontario, where she graduated in the top ten percent of her class.